TheCahyag/MinecraftAnimation/README.md

     * /animate \<name> frame update <name|num> -o
     * /animate \<name> frame list
 * Add a way to start an animation without a command?
 Or just force people to use command blocks to run the command
-* Create a info message that can be displayed for each animation
+* ~~Create~~ Format a info message that can be displayed for each animation
 * Refactor core models to check all input that is given
 * Refactor ListAnimation command to display buttons that will act as commands
+* Add .complete() lists on all arguments for tabbing arguments
 * Should the BlockSnapshots be able to be converted between a .schematic file for MCEdit and stuff?
 (Look into this)